nolo2k9/GraphTheoryProject2020/overview.md

 Let us imagine a string of commands or inputs **0100101**

 We begin from the start state, “off” and if we look at the first of the inputs 0.
 The action outlined for this state for the action 0 is to remain in the same off state.
 This is because the arrow is pointing to remain in the same state.
 The next number is 1 which points to the on state, so it moves to the next state which is “on”.
 The next 2 numbers are 0 with means the phone just remains on.
 The next command or input is a 1 which means we move to play music state.
 We then come to something new.
 There is a zero to both stay and leave the play music state, as well as a one.
-This could be chosen at random or could work parallel, there is no way to determine what’s gong to happen.
-Please note that this image is for example purposes only
+The subsequent state could be chosen at random or could work parallel, there is no way to determine what’s going to happen. **Please note that this image is for example purposes only**
 <br>
-This simple diagram helps us understand how to understand the behavior of NFA’S. This in turn will give us a greater understanding to how Thompsons construction works. rks.
+This simple diagram helps us understand how to understand the behavior of NFA’S. This in turn will give us a greater understanding to how Thompsons construction works.

 <h2>Thompsons construction</h2>
 The algorithm